How to Recognize Women's Equality Day

 Make sure you are registered to vote!
 As women, it’s critical that we collectively take advantage of this important right.
 If you aren’t registered, please do so here right now.

-At work or within any organization you are a part of, bring women and allies together to reflect on the gains we’ve made and the important work we still need to do.
+Reflect on the gains we’ve made and the important work we still need to do.
 You can even create a customized version of this proclamation, courtesy of the National Women's History Alliance (NWHA).
 Check out other ideas here on their site.

 Talk to the men and boys in your life about WHY women's equality is important for everyone in society--not just women.
 Share some of the resources and tools you find here with all of your allies--your male colleagues, your sons and nephews, your spouse/partner, your brother and anyone who cares about you.
 In fact, the women's rights movement was supported by men - the 'suffragents' - from the beginning.
 You can learn more about their involvement here thanks to Timeline.
 But the key point is that those allies were nearly always involved and engaged because they had a daughter, spouse, sister or lover who was an ardent supporter of the cause.

-5. Make a Bigger Impact within Your Organization
+5. Make a Bigger Impact within Your Organization.

 Please let us know how you choose to celebrate Women’s Equality Day this year!
 Share a pic or story on Wet Cement’s Facebook or LinkedIn pages or e-mail us at info@wet-cement.com.